spenserwenhe/Hardware-Positions-2023/README.md

-# Hardware-Positions-2023
+# Early Career and Internship Positions for Hardware in 2023
+**Maintained by ECE Students @ UIUC**

 The positions listed in this repository are for US locations only.
-OS, embedded and firmware jobs are included.
+Embedded, OS, and firmware jobs are included.

-To contribute, make a pull request.
+To contribute, make a pull request!